Part-Time GCs & Startups

 That conversation led to my first part-time GC role.
 It was with a health and medical device company.
 The salary and benefits for 50% of my time were great, but I still viewed it as transitional.

 Simultaneously, I unexpectedly grew a business law practice as Of Counsel to a boutique business law and litigation law, Kinsel Law.
-I thought I was just advising Capital One.
-Eight years later, I'm still Of Counsel, counseling a dozen clients in tech, consumer products, security, fintech, CBD, and SaaS.
+I thought I was just advising Capital One, but that role evolved into counseling dozens of clients in tech, fintech, consumer products, e-commerce, and SaaS.

 In 2013, I began hearing from entrepreneurs wanting legal help.
 I started saying something like: